-From time to time, the Company may enter into arrangements with governmental entities for the purposes of obtaining funding for research and development activities.
+From time to time, the Company may enter into arrangements with governmental entities for the purpose of obtaining funding for research and development activities.
 The Company recognizes government grant funding in the condensed consolidated statements of operations and comprehensive loss as the related expenses being funded are incurred.
 The Company classifies government grants received under these arrangements as a reduction to the related research and development expense incurred.
 The Company analyzes each arrangement on a case-by-case basis.
-During the three months ended September 30, 2020, the Company was awarded a \$2.8 million grant from the UK government to pursue exploratory research into novel Bicycle-based interventions for SARS-CoV-2.
-For the three and nine months ended September 30, 2020, the Company recognized \$0.1 million and \$0.3 million, respectively, as a reduction of research and development expense related to government grant arrangements.
-For the three and nine months ended September 30, 2019, the Company recognized \$0.2 and \$0.5 million, respectively, as a reduction of research and development expense related to government grant arrangements.
+For the three and six months ended June 30, 2021, the Company recognized \$0.8 million and \$1.9 million, respectively, and for the three and six months ended June 30, 2020, the Company recognized zero and \$0.1 million, respectively, as a reduction of research and development expense related to government grant arrangements.